h-banii/clip-studio-paint-nix/README.md

 ## Fine-grained transfer

+Follow this in case you already have clip studio paint installed on another wine prefix or Windows partition and wish to copy the minimum amount of files required for it to work

 ### User settings

-In order to import your brushes and settings from a previous wine prefix (or Windows installation) you need to copy this folder
+In order to import your brushes and settings from a previous wine prefix you need to copy this folder
 - `drive_c/users/$USER/AppData/Roaming/CELSYSUserData`

 ### Perpetual license